fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 **Why do we need a Tokenizer in the language model?** The reason is that computers do not understand human language—they only process binary signals.
 Therefore, we must convert human language into numerical representations that models can understand.
-In simple terms, a tokenizer functions like a dictionary: each token (usually a word or subword) is mapped to a unique index and a learnable embedding:
+In simple terms, a tokenizer functions like a dictionary: each token (usually a word or subword) is mapped to a unique index.
+Then, this index is used to retrieve the corresponding embedding:

 |  Token   | Index |              Embedding               |
 | :------: | :---: | :----------------------------------: |